Home - News - Report from the Heritable Thoracic Aortic Diseases Working Group (HTAD WG)’s Virtual Spring Meeting

 Report from the Heritable Thoracic Aortic Diseases Working Group (HTAD WG)’s Virtual Spring Meeting

-The Heritable Thoracic Aortic Diseases Working Group (HTAD WG), Chaired by Professor Julie De Backer, held their online Spring meeting on May 27th, 2021.
-The dynamic group was comprised of 25 Healthcare professionals from 11 countries as well as three patient advocates (including the European Patient Advocacy Group (ePAG) Co-Chair, Elena De Moya Rubio and Deputy Co-chair, Françoise Steinbach)
+The Heritable Thoracic Aortic Diseases Working Group (HTAD WG), chaired by Professor Julie De Backer, held their Spring meeting in Paris on April 25th, 2022.
+The meeting was attended by 30 healthcare professionals as well as the European Patient Advocacy Group (ePAG) Co-Chair, Elena De Moya Rubio, and Deputy Co-Chair, Margit Aschenbrenner.